fjemi/yaml-testing-framework/README.md

 ### Schema

-Assertions are defined in YAML test files under the key `checks`, and a single check has the following fields:
+Checks are defined in YAML test files under the key `checks`, and a single check has the following fields:

 | Field | Type | Description | Default |